roadrunner-server/roadrunner-docs/usage/metrics.md

       labels: ["type"]
 ```

-You should specify values for your labels while pushing the values:
+You should specify values for your labels while pushing the metric:

 ```php
 $rpc = new Spiral\Goridge\RPC(new Spiral\Goridge\SocketRelay("127.0.0.1", 6001));